Skip to content

 Frida shared her thoughts:

-“One important lesson I’ve learned is the risk of changing tactics too quickly.
+“One important lesson I’ve learned is the risk of changing sales tactics too quickly.
 For example, consider a scenario where you have a successful email cadence, but suddenly, it seems to stop working.
 Don’t rush into changing everything immediately.”

 “Instead of panicking and hastily trying something new, take a more measured approach.
 Carry out an A/B test, or give it a couple more weeks to see if it’s just a temporary setback.”